Battle of Ollantaytambo: Battle

 The main access route to Ollantaytambo runs along a narrow valley formed in the mountains by the Urubamba River, which connects the site with Machu Picchu to the west and with Pisaq and Cusco to the east.
 After his uprising, Manco Inca fortified the eastern approaches to fend off attacks from the former Inca capital, now under Spanish occupation.
 The first line of defense was a steep bank of terraces at Pachar, near the confluence of the Anta and Urubamba rivers.
 Behind it, the Incas channeled the Urubamba to make it cross the valley from right to left and back thus forming two more lines backed by the fortifications of Choqana on the left bank and 'Inkapintay on the right bank.
 Past them, at the plain of Mascabamba, eleven high terraces closed the valley between the mountains and a deep canyon formed by the Urubamba.
 The only way to continue was through the gate of T'iyupunku, a thick defensive wall with two narrow doorways.
 In the event of these fortifications being overrun, the Temple Hill, a religious center surrounded by high terraces overlooking Ollantaytambo, provided a last line of defense.

 Faced with these constraints, the Spanish expedition had to cross the river several times and fight at each ford against stiff opposition.
 The bulk of the Inca army confronted the Spaniards from a set of terraces overlooking a plain by the Urubamba River.
 Several Spanish assaults against the terraces failed against a shower of arrows, slingshots, and boulders coming down from the terraces as well as from both flanks.
 To hinder the efforts of the Spanish cavalry, the Incas flooded the plain using previously prepared channels; water eventually reached the horses' girths.
 The defenders then counterattacked; some of them used Spanish weapons captured in previous encounters such as swords, bucklers, armor, and even a horse, ridden by Manco Inca himself.
-In a severely compromised situation, Hernando Pizarro ordered a retreat; under the cover of darkness the Spanish force fled through the Urubamba valley with the Incas in pursuit and reached Cusco the next day.
+In a severely compromised situation, Hernando Pizarro ordered a retreat.
+Hernando's plan was to withdraw his army in an orderly manner, but the pursuit by the Incas drove the Spaniards to despair, turning the retreat into a rout.
+The Spaniards fled, abandoning their indigenous allies along the way, who were then massacred by the pursuing Inca soldiers.
+The pursuit was so fierce that another relative of the conquistador Francisco Pizarro, his cousin Pedro Pizarro, was on the verge of being killed by Inca warriors when his horse died, and had to be saved by two horsemen who came to his aid.

+The victory had been so decisive that, the following day, a Cusco detachment that set out in pursuit of the retreating rivals found the Spanish camp completely deserted.
+The chronicle of Titu Cusi Yupanqui recounts that the Cusco warriors laughed loudly upon seeing that the Spaniards had fled in terror.